graph-genome/graph-genome.github.io/tools.md

 documentation that is displayed as a public web site.
 Easy editing of markdown files on a local computer that can be synced to the Github repo.

-* Website -
+* Documentation Website -
 [https://graph-genome.github.io/](https://graph-genome.github.io/)
-* Github Docs -
+* Source for Documentation Website -
 [https://github.com/graph-genome/graph-genome.github.io](https://github.com/graph-genome/graph-genome.github.io)

-### Google Docs & Google Drive

-Rich documents combining text and images with easy shared editing.